-On October 25, 2012, subject to regulatory approval, the Company entered into an agreement with Springbok Holdings Inc. "Springbok") to acquire Springbok's 50% interest in the LDG/GT Property, located in the Northwest Territories ("the Springbok Interests").
-The Springbok Interests include the right to obtain a 22.5% interest in the JV Property, subject to the terms and conditions of the option agreement among Springbok, North Arrow and Harry Winston Diamonds Inc. The JV Property consists of the 81,500 acre LDG/GT Property as well as 226,000 acres controlled by Harry Winston.
-Under the terms of the agreement with Springbok, North Arrow has agreed to purchase the Springbok Interests for 10,000,000 common shares of North Arrow at a value of \$0.05 per common share.
-As additional consideration, in the event that Harry Winston exercises its option and earns a 55% interest in the JV Property and North Arrow subsequently incurs \$2 million in joint venture expenditures on the JV Property, North Arrow will issue to Springbok that number of commons shares of North Arrow having a value of \$1 million.
+On October 25, 2012, subject to regulatory approval, the Company entered into an agreement with Springbok Holdings Inc. "Springbok") to acquire Springbok's 50% interest in the LDG/GT Property ("the Springbok Interests").
+The Springbok Interests include the right to obtain a 22.5% interest in the JV Property, subject to the terms and conditions of the option agreement among Springbok, the Company and Harry Winston.
+The JV Property consists of the 81,500 acre LDG/GT Property as well as 226,000 acres controlled by Harry Winston.
+Under the terms of the agreement with Springbok, the Company has agreed to purchase the Springbok Interests for 10,000,000 pre-consolidated common shares of North Arrow at a pre-consolidated value of \$0.05 per common share.
+As additional consideration, in the event that Harry Winston exercises its option and earns a 55% interest in the JV Property and the Company subsequently incurs \$2 million in joint venture expenditures on the JV Property, the Company will issue to Springbok that number of commons shares of the Company having a value of \$1 million.